Wind-WindKids/winding/samples/sophieandwind/ice.md

 - Wind’s “storm” could be perception bias or coincidence.
 - Storm → memory worthy; other angry days without storms → forgotten.

 --
-doomscroll: page, image, portrait-oriented
---
-@text: small
-That night, he sat on his bed,  screen glowing, scrolling past the weather into news from half a world away.

-A peace negotiation had failed again.
-Drone footage showed a school ablaze.

-The Dragon’s voice cut in, firm but not unkind:
-“Stop.
-This won’t get Sophie back.
-Work.”

-Wind closed the news and opened his projects folder.

-@image:
-Wind on his bed, in his room, a soft glow lighting his face.
-There's a keyboard on the bed and he has a computer mouse in his right hand.
-But there's no laptop or computer visible.
-The wall in front of him is a wide angle projected screen shows a news app.
-His posture is tense, absorbed, while the atmosphere of the room  remains quiet.
-Muted tones, watercolor softness, light frost edging the background.

---
 dragon_fails: page, image, portrait-oriented